 You’ll often see lists, recipes, tables, videos, and maps in the zero position.
 Therefore, it’s a good idea to use these on your pages where applicable.

-Other plugins like All in One Schema can also be used.
+Other plugins like All in One SEO can also be used.

 For Example, here is a rich snippet I earned for one of my blog websites.